h1

 He started bringing students to Second Life in 2017 and now delivers a number of modules in the virtual world while also supervising post graduate students with an interest in virtual learning.

-He proposed the International Student Project in collaboration with TU Dublin and Whole Brain Health which commenced in the Autumn 2021 semester.
+He proposed the International Student Project in collaboration with TU Dublin and Whole Brain Health at Inspriation Island in Second Life which commenced in the Autumn 2021 semester.

 Alongside this educational trajectory Glenn worked across two fields of practice, one focused on informal education, the other as an artist working within the framework of participatory art.
 The experiences of informal education were developed in disadvantaged communities throughout Dublin, and were influenced by discourses on critical pedagogy.
 The experiences of artistic practice were developed in ‘void’ urban spaces, and were influenced by post-structuralist theory and recent discourses on socially engaged art.

-Glenn is Director of the BA in Visual Art (Sherkin Island) and has taught extensively on this module.
+Glenn is Director of the BA in Visual Art (Sherkin Island) and he launched the MA Art & Environment in 2020.

-Noel (doc es lettres) is Head of Learning and Research Development for the College of Arts and Tourism and Dean of the Graduate School of Creative Arts and Media (www.gradcam.ie).
+Noel Fitzpatrick (doc es lettres) is Director of the European Culture and Technology Lab at the European University of Technology EUt+ and leads the research centre GradCAM at TU Dublin.
 He teaches Critical Theory, Philosophy and Aesthetics supervises doctoral and post doctoral researchers.
 Noel has an interest in the interpretation of text and text as performance.
 His research spans different disciplines and domains from contemporary French philosophy to performance theories and contemporary cultural production.

-Noel was a participant in the pilot programme for the module in 2009.
+Noel was a participant in the pilot programme for this module in 2009.

-Valerie also serves as the Director of the Community Virtual Library and you can read her blog Valibrarian.
+Valerie also serves as the Director of the Community Virtual Library and sits on the Board of the Virtual Worlds Education Consortium.
+You can read her blog Valibrarian.

 Claudia graduated with a BSc (Hons) in Industrial Mathematics, subsequently followed by a Higher Diploma in Computing in eLearning and an MSc in Learning Technologies.
 She was awarded a PhD in 2018.